matomo-org/developer-documentation/docs/4.x/content-tracking.md

 #### How to define a block of content?

 Defining a content block is mandatory in order to track any content.
 For each ad, banner or any other content you want to track you will have to create a content block.
-You can use either the attribute `data-track-content` or the CSS class `piwikTrackContent`.
+You can use either the attribute `data-track-content` or the CSS class `matomoTrackContent`.
 The attribute does not require any value.

 Examples: